 We service Downtown Colorado Springs, Black Forest, Monument, Castle Rock, Palmer Lake, Woodland Park, Falcon, Ellicot, Peyton, Calhan and surrounding areas.
-20+ years experience in Nuisance Wildlife Removal.
+10+ years experience in Nuisance Wildlife Removal.

 It is important to remember that most county animal services in El Paso County and elsewhere no longer provide assistance in cases involving wild animals and wildlife management.
 If you have a wildlife problem or need to get rid of wildlife, need an exterminator or exterminating company, pest control or critter trapping or traps or wild animal prevention in El Paso County, you should call a privately owned wildlife removal company at this number: 719-207-8090

 Our city, Colorado Springs is located in almost the center of the state of Colorado, slightly to the east of the Rocky Mountains.
 Near by is the famous Pikes Peak, which is only one of the great tourist attractions to the city.
 The ProRodeo Hall of Fame, Cave of the Winds, Garden of the Gods, and the Manitou Cliff Dwellings also draw people to Colorado Springs.
 It has a population of roughly 361,000 people, making it the second largest city in Colorado.
 Colorado Springs attracts many young Americans who are looking for an excellent education with the following universities and special schools; Colorado College, US Air Force Academy, Colorado School for the Deaf and the Blind, and the U. of Colorado at Colorado Springs.
 It also attracts sports fans with the Sky Sox baseball team, Blizzard soccer team, and the Air Force Academy's Fighting Falcons.
 We also service the towns of Midway, Colorado Springs East, Northgate, Colorado Springs West, Briargate, and rat control in Calhan, Falcon and also animal control in Yoder, Colorado Springs Southwest, Florrisant, Colorado Springs Central, Widefield, Woodland Park, Gleneagle and pest control in Colorado Springs Northeast, Black Forest, Elbert, Monument, Green Mountain Falls, Powers and wild animal services in Palmer Lake, Security, Victor, and rodent removal in Rock Creek, Divide, Peyton, Old Colorado City, Cascade and wildlife management in Teller County, and wildlife trapping in Manitou Springs, Cripple Creek, Ramah.
 Our range includes Woodland Park, Black Forest, Manitou Springs, Security, Fountain, and other towns in El Paso County and Teller County.